 Taste and adjust the sweetness and flavors as you see fit.
 That is the beauty of homemade plant milk, you can customize it completely to your liking.

-This is my favorite recipe for easy homemade cashew milk that is flavored with cinnamon and vanilla.
-I lightly sweetened it with dates but you can also use maple syrup instead.
+This is my favorite recipe for easy homemade cashew milk.
+You can flavor it with cinnamon, cocoa powder, vanilla or even almond extract.
+I lightly sweetened it with Medjool dates but you can also use maple syrup or maple sugar.